By James Waterson

 See the World’s Best Competitive Hot Air Balloon Pilots in Action

 Catching a glimpse of colorful hot air balloon floating in the sky is already enough to grab your attention.
 Imagine how you’ll feel when you see several dozen.
-That’s exactly what you’ll get at the Great Texas Balloon Race (July 27 – 29), a long-running event that attracts some of the top hot air balloon pilots on the planet.
+That’s exactly what you’ll get at the Great Texas Balloon Race (late July), a long-running event that attracts some of the top hot air balloon pilots on the planet.
 Watch the flights during the day and stick around for the Balloon Glow, when dozens of balloons illuminate the night sky.
 Along with all the jaw-dropping sights, the event also includes live music on Friday and Saturday night; a special play area for kids; and arts, crafts, and food vendors.